zhullyb/monyhar/monyhar/android_webview/tools/system_webview_shell/README.md

 security UI to be used for anything other than testing WebView.
 This should not be shipped anywhere or used as the basis for implementing a browser.

-To build a full-fledged browser for Android, we'd recommend building Chromium for Android instead of using WebView: https://www.monyhar.org/developers/how-tos/android-build-instructions
+To build a full-fledged browser for Android, we'd recommend building Monyhar for Android instead of using WebView: https://www.monyhar.org/developers/how-tos/android-build-instructions